-Investing is increasingly become more common in affluent societies such as Singapore.
+Investing has increasingly become more common in affluent societies such as Singapore.
 And people seemingly do it for various reasons – so that they can retire early, or support their family, generate another source of income etc.

 Indeed, it has been said that investing is one of the best ways to grow your money, especially if you dislike doing sales or don’t want to risk your savings to start a business.
 So if you are new to investing, how should you start?

 Set Targets For Yourself First And Ask Yourself A Couple Of Important Questions

 Before investing, the first important question to ask yourself is, “What are my goals for investing?”.
 For example, are you investing to finance your children’s education or are you simply investing to generate another source of income to fund your retirement?

 Not only that, you also have to consider the following questions: